 Saving up money for a down payment and closing costs to buy a house is one of the basic requirements in order to qualify for a home loan.
-It can be a tedious process, especially for those buying their first home.
+It can be a tedious process, especially for first-time home buyers.

 However, lenders do allow access to a retirement account as a legitimate source of cash from a 401k or an individual retirement account (IRA).
 But while those funds are available and are easily accessed by a borrower, should those accounts be used for a down payment and closing costs?

 Many employees contribute to a 401k, which is sometimes stylized as 401(k) because of the tax code that regulates these accounts.
 Most 401k plans allow an employee to take out a loan for certain purposes.
 Most 401k programs that allow for borrowing will allow an employee to use the 401k loan to buy a house.

 Every 401k plan is different, so check with your HR department about the specifics of your 401k program.
 Generally, employees can borrow up to 50 percent of their vested balance.
 Sometimes a dollar amount cap is placed on the loan.

 For example, if your 401k account balance is $80,000 and you’re fully vested, you may be able to borrow 50 percent of that amount, or $40,000.
 This would be a nice down payment on a home.

 The loan terms will vary and there is interest charged on the loan.
 But rates are relatively low and most loans require the loan to be paid off in five years or less.
 You are basically borrowing from yourself, so as far as loans go, a 401k loan is one of the best options.

 The 401k plan administrator may want to see a sales contract or other proof of what the funds will be used for.

 The key is to know the limits on the 401k loan well before you begin shopping for a house.
 This could be a simple as a short call to your HR department.
 Getting a 401k loan from an employer can take up to 30 days, sometimes more, before the funds are disbursed.